spiral/docs/framework/config.md

 }
 ```

-> The config object provide read-only API, changing values at runtime is not possible in order to prevent unwanted side-effect
+> The config object provides read-only API, changing values at runtime is not possible to prevent unwanted side-effect
 in long-running applications.

 Every spiral component provides the config object you can use in your application.

 ## Default Configuration in Bootloader
-In many cases the default configuration might be enough for most of the applications.
+In many cases, the default configuration might be enough for most of the applications.
 Use custom bootloader to define default
 configuration values to avoid the need to create unnecessary files.

 ```php